jm-cook/entur_situation_exchange_custom_integration/README.md

 ### Wrong operator data
 - Specify the operator filter in configuration
 - Use the correct operator code (SKY, RUT, ATB, etc.)

+### Missing disruptions that appear on operator's website
+- See "Known Limitations" section above
+- This is due to operators not publishing all disruptions to Entur's public API
+- Contact the operator to request they publish all disruptions to the SIRI-SX feed

 ## Contributing